avaisan/parkrun-statistics/cdk/README.md

 ### Security, monitoring, scalability considerations
 - Frontend is deployed to S3 for ease of deployment and cost savings
-- Though this is just a statistics app with little usage, I still deployed WAF in front of CloudFront and API Gateway.
+- Though this is just a statistics app with little usage, I still deployed WAF in front of CloudFront.
 Access to frontend S3 bucket is restricted to CloudFront.
-- Database is in private subnet with no public access.
-It can only be accessed by backend API lambda with read-only access via RDS Data API, and via bastion host (IAM authentication, to update data).
-- Database is hosted in Aurora Serverless v2 to save on costs.
 - Logs, metrics go to CloudWatch so identifying access and usage patterns is doable.